Includes the new 6.8 Western.

 The Medium Bore - Proprietary & Wildcat poster displays cartridges from .333 to the .395 caliber.
 The cartridges are arranged from relative smallest cartridge type and case capacity to largest.
 The cartridges range from Whispers (223 Remington & Bench Rest) up to Ultra Mag, 375 Weatherby, 416 Rigby and 505 Gibbs sized cases.
 Standard cartridges are placed intermittently to provide good reference to size, case dimension, shoulder height, and angle as well as neck length and over all case dimensions.
 This poster is an excellent reference for any unique firearm project or for an unanswered performance requirement.

 The Wildcat Big Bore poster focuses on Wildcat and Proprietary cartridges from .400" caliber up to .750" caliber.
-It includes well known proprietary cartridge manufacturers from all over the world.
+Cartridges are life size.
+It combines well-known Wildcat and Proprietary cartridges from all over the world.

 The British Cartridges poster focuses solely on British cartridges and contains some of the first cartridges used by the British military during the last of its colonial era including Boxer and Musket cartridges from Asia, India, and other regions.
 Many of the cartridges were developed pre-WWI to post WWII.